Isn't it helpful to take vitamin D? Weight training increases "antioxidant" capacity even better

 According to the research results, it can be observed that weight training or resistance training has a unique and irreplaceable effect on reducing inflammation in the body and improving the antioxidant mechanism.

 How to arrange enough weight training in daily life to be most beneficial to health?
-According to the heavy training guidelines of “The Journal of Strength and Conditioning Research”, Harvard Medical School proposes several indicators suitable for ordinary people and even the elderly.
+According to the strength training guidelines of “The Journal of Strength and Conditioning Research”, Harvard Medical School proposes several indicators suitable for ordinary people and even the elderly.
 The six main muscle groups of the body - chest, back, arms, shoulders, thighs, and calves.
 Multi-joint training movements should be practiced twice, and multi-joint exercises can help increase muscle mass faster for those with poor physical fitness.

 If you are older and more physically fit, your weight goal should be set at 70%-85% of your maximum weight.
 The maximum weight refers to the heaviest weight that you can “only do once.”
 If you are not physically fit enough, you can reduce the weight of weight training but it is best to do more than 10 exercises.
 Each set of exercises is most helpful with 6-12 reps.
 It is recommended to start with light to moderate resistance training, starting with 10 sets of each exercise, and gradually increase the weight or resistance until each set of movements is performed 6-8 times.